Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1073.
 Enforcement.

-• (a) The director is authorized to enforce the rules adopted in § 1072 of this chapter pursuant to the enforcement provisions set out in subchapter 9 of this chapter, to the extent her or his authority has not been preempted by Federal law.
+• (a) The TERO Director is authorized to enforce the rules and regulations adopted in § 1072 of this chapter pursuant to the enforcement provisions set out in subchapter 9 of this chapter, to the extent her or his authority has not been preempted by Federal law.

-• (b) For any employer over whom the director’s authority to enforce the requirements of this subchapter has been preempted by Federal law and for employers within the reservation who are not subject to the jurisdiction of the Band, the director shall work cooperatively with federal and state officials responsible for enforcing occupational safety and health requirements applicable to such employers to ensure maximum enforcement.
+• (b) For any employer over whom the TERO Director’s authority to enforce the requirements of this subchapter has been preempted by federal law and for employers within the Reservation who are not subject to the jurisdiction of the Band, the Director shall work cooperatively with federal and state officials responsible for enforcing occupational safety and health requirements applicable to such employers to ensure maximum enforcement.

 Historical and Statutory Notes